Dusttoo/wumbo/docs/SETUP_FOR_SUCCESS.md

-# Family Budget App - Setup for Success Summary
+# Wumbo App - Setup for Success Summary

 This document summarizes all the planning and architecture work completed to ensure a successful project from day one.